cybertraining-dsc/su21-reu-361/project/index.md

 ## 1. Introduction

 Blockchain is "an open, distributed ledger" which records transactions of cryptocurrency.
 It is decentralized, which means that these transactions are shared and distributed among all participants on the blockchain for maximum accountability.
-Furthermore, this new "blockchain" technology is becoming an increasingly popular alternative to mainstream transactions through traditional banks[^1].
+Furthermore, this new "blockchain" technology is becoming an increasingly popular alternative to mainstream transactions through traditional banks[^2].

 An attractive new invention such as blockchain is a particularly desirable investment opportunity.
-However, its severe volatility can scare away possible investors; in 2017, one Bitcoin was worth $1,000 USD; a year later, its value multiplied by 20; and just a few months later, it decreased back down to $5,000[^2].
+However, its severe volatility can scare away possible investors; in 2017, one Bitcoin was worth $1,000 USD; a year later, its value multiplied by 20; and just a few months later, it decreased back down to $5,000[^3].

 Artificial intelligence will be applied in this experiment to predict the future price of blockchain cryptocurrencies on the Electro-Optical System.

 ## 2. Datasets

-- [ ] Find online price checker and rip/scalp prices
+This project utilizes a .csv file containing the historical prices of the EOS coin from the first day of its inception on 1 July 2017, to the last scraped day 12 December 2020[^4].
+From this data, the project will attempt to predict the prices from the end date until the present day.

 ## 3. Using Images